ravijanrao/DSP-Intervention/README.md

 ```

 ### Requirements
 The dashboard is developed to run on the latest version of python (3.9 at time of writing).
-The dependencies include:
+To install the required dependencies, there's two options.

+#### Manual installation
+Manually install the following dependencies:

 ```
 - dash